-Marisa Guzman-Colegrove, our new artistic director, has been a part of the Central New York dance community for many years.
+Marisa Guzman-Colegrove, our artistic director, has been a part of the Central New York dance community for many years.
 Her teaching credits include flamenco, jazz, creative movement, modern, Stott pilates, and ballet.
 She has performed and choreographed with the Syracuse Contemporary Dance Company, Syracuse Opera Company, and with the Syracuse Symphony.
 Marisa has choreographed for Fayetteville-Manlius High School musicals as well as the Town of Manlius summer show.
 She is presently performing with a new group in central New York called Puente Flamenco.
-Her greatest creations thus far have been her beautiful daughters Elena Maria, Silvia Isabella, and Gloria Concepcion.
-Miss Marisa will be teaching Creative Movement, Pre-Ballet, and Pre-Tap.

 Ellen Ayer Earley has been dancing since she was 3 years old at various studios throughout Syracuse, Houston, Philadelphia, and NYC.
 She attended The High School of the Performing and Visual Arts in Houston and went on to The University of the Arts in Philadelphia.
 Ellen has performed in and choreographed for many local theater companies and also danced with the USO during the first Gulf War.
 Most recently she was on the board of directors for Rarely Done Productions.
 Ellen has been teaching dance for the past 20 years for Camillus Dance Centre and formerly for Metropolitan School for the Arts and Syracuse School of Dance.
 While teaching for MSA, she developed a very popular musical theater class that focused on performance qualities and history of Broadway shows and performers.
 But her three dancing daughters are by far her greatest accomplishment.
 Miss Ellen will be teaching Ballet 3, Hip Hop, Jazz 2, Intermediate Jazz, Modern and Musical Theater.

 Krissi Caccamo grew up in Syracuse and took up ballroom dancing as an adult just for fun.
 She has been dancing at Guzmán’s Dance Studio since 2008 and decided she would like to teach ballroom.
 She became an instructor in 2009 under the teachings of studio owner Michael Guzmán.
 Since that time she has choreographed several “first dances” for couples, taught private lessons, assisted with classes at the studio, coordinated after school dance programs at Mott Rd, Jamesville Elementary, and Tecumseh Elementary Schools.
 She has been involved with various theatrical productions in the area as Stage Manager.
 In addition she has performed at different venues including The Rosamond Gifford Zoo, Currier and Ives Celebration in Fayetteville, Dancing With Our Stars, and the studio’s end of year performance.
-She competed in 2015 at Dancing With Our Stars at the OnCenter in Syracuse, NY.
+She also competes yearly for Dancing With Our Stars in Syracuse, NY.

 Owners, Ballroom Instructors